wyatt727/LSPosedKit/Docs/08-api-reference.md

      * @return The service implementation or null if not found */ fun <T : Any> get(serviceClass: Class<T>): T?

     /**
+     * Gets the descriptor for a registered service.
+     * @param serviceClass The service interface KClass
+     * @return The ServiceDescriptor or null if not found */ fun getServiceDescriptor(serviceClass: KClass<*>): ServiceDescriptor?

+    /**
+     * Gets the descriptor for a registered service using Java class.
+     * @param serviceClass The service interface Class
+     * @return The ServiceDescriptor or null if not found */ fun getServiceDescriptor(serviceClass: Class<*>): ServiceDescriptor?

+    /**
      * Checks if a feature is available.